omarghf1/Python-Microsoft_v_Apple/README.md

-# Python Microsfot vs. Macbook
+# Microsfot vs. Apple Analysis with Python

 This analysis was done as the final team project for a Machine Learning class at Hult International Business School, as we finished our Masters in Business Analytics.